Arthrochilus aquilus: Taxonomy and naming

 Arthrochilus aquilus was first formally described in 2004 by David Jones from a specimen collected in the Heathlands Reserve near the tip of Cape York.
 The description was published in The Orchadian.
 The specific epithet (aquilus) is a Latin word meaning "dark coloured" or "blackish".

 Distribution and habitat

-The dark elbow orchid grows in forest on the northern part of the Cape York Peninsula.
+Dark elbow orchid grows in forest on the northern part of the Cape York Peninsula.

 Ecology

 As with other Arthrochilus orchids, A. aquilus is pollinated by male thynnid wasps of the genus Arthrothynnus although the species involved is not known.
 It also reproduces asexually by producing new tubers.